jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (1) Every person commits an offence who, without lawful excuse, fails to comply with— (a) this Act or regulations; or
   (b) a notice, requirement, or condition given or imposed under this Act or regulations.
-(2) A person who commits an offence under subsection (1) is liable on summary conviction to a fine not exceeding $100,000.
+(2) A person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding $100,000.
-(3) Section 14 of the Summary Proceedings Act 1957 does not apply to an offence committed under subsection (1).
+(3)

 ### 46 Offence of false or misleading statement or omission
 (1) Every person commits an offence who knowingly or recklessly makes any false or misleading statement or any material omission in—